CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Algorithm benchmarking

 \section{Algorithm benchmarking}

-CQRRPT, together with its testing and benchmarking frameworks, have been implemented in the open-source C++ library called \RandLAPACK{}.
-Together with its counterpart, \RandBLAS{}, \RandLAPACK{} provides a platform for developing, testing, and benchmarking of high-performance RandNLA algorithms.
+CQRRPT, together with its testing and benchmarking frameworks, have been implemented in the open-source C++ library called \RandLAPACK.
+Together with its counterpart, \RandBLAS, \RandLAPACK provides a platform for developing, testing, and benchmarking of high-performance RandNLA algorithms.
 This software was developed as part of the BALLISTIC \cite{BALLISTIC} project and is actively contributed to by the authors of this paper.
-All experiments in this section were run using the following version of our software: \begin{quote} \url{https://github.com/BallisticLA/RandLAPACK/releases/tag/cqrrpt-benchmark}. \end{quote} The code for CQRRPT can be found in \code{/RandLAPACK/drivers/}.
-The code for constructing and dispatching the experiments can be found in \code{/benchmark/*}.
+All experiments in this section were run using the following version of our software: